 New Yorker Electronics, Paktron Capacitors Sign Distribution Agreement

-Northvale, NJ, July 18, 2021 --(PR.com)-- New Yorker Electronics has announced its new franchise distribution agreement with Paktron Capacitors, a U.S. manufacturer of capacitors for over 60 years.
-This new pact lets New Yorker Electronics incorporate Paktron’s full line of ultra-low ESR Multilayer Polymer Film Capacitors and Leads into its expanding lineup and, through its partnership with Paktron, offer some of the shortest leads times available.
+Northvale, NJ, July 22, 2021 --(PR.com)-- New Yorker Electronics has announced its new franchise distribution agreement with Paktron Capacitors, a U.S. manufacturer of capacitors for over 60 years.
+This new pact lets New Yorker Electronics incorporate Paktron’s full line of ultra-low ESR Multilayer Polymer Film Capacitors and Leads into its expanding lineup and – through its partnership with Paktron – offer some of the shortest leads times available.

 With over 75 patents for film capacitors and machine design, Paktron is the technological leader in the manufacturer of multilayer polymer film capacitors.
 Its products reach diverse markets including automotive, commercial, Hi-Rel, military, space and telecommunications.
 Paktron’s featue products include the Angstor® Capacitor (miniature radial leaded capacitor), the Capstick® Capacitor (lead-frame capacitor), the Surfilm® Capacitor (surface mount chip capacitor) and the oldest, most widely recognized trademark in the industry for RC (resistor-capacitor) snubber networks, Paktron’s Quencharc® Capacitor (RC network snubber capacitor).